-Section 6.4 Meetings and Action of Committees.
+Section 6.3 Meetings and Action of Committees.

 Meetings and action of committees shall be governed by, and held and taken in accordance with, the provisions of Section 5.8 of these bylaws, concerning meetings of directors, with such changes in the context of those bylaws as are necessary to substitute the committee and its members for the Board of Directors and its members, except that the time for regular meetings of committees may be determined by resolution of the Board of Directors.
-Special meetings of committees shall also be given to any and all alternate members, who shall have the right to attend all meetings of the committee.
+Special meetings of committees may also be called by resolution of the Board of Directors.
+Notice of special meetings of committees shall also be given to any and all alternate members, who shall have the right to attend all meetings of the committee.
 Minutes shall be kept of each meeting of any committee and shall be filed with the corporate records.
 The Committee shall report to the Board of Directors from time to time as the board may require.
 The Board of Directors may adopt rules for the governance of any committee not inconsistent with the provisions by these bylaws, or, in the absence of rules adopted by the board, the committee may adopt such rules.

-Section 6.5 Quorum Rules for Committees.
+Section 6.4 Quorum Rules for Committees.